qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 Centroids
 ---------
 Creates a new point layer, with points representing the centroids of the geometries of the input layer.

-The centroid can be a single point representing the barycenter (of all parts) of the feature, so it can be outside the feature borders.
+The centroid is a single point representing the barycenter (of all parts) of the feature, so it can be outside the feature borders.
-It can also be a point on each part of the feature.
+But can also be a point on each part of the feature.

-The attributes associated to each point in the output layer are the same ones associated to the original features.
+The attributes of the points in the output layer are the same as for the original features.

 .. figure:: img/centroids.png
    :align: center

-   The red stars represent the centroids of each feature of the input layer.
+   The red stars represent the centroids of the features of the input layer.

+|checkbox| Allows
-|checkbox| Allows :ref:`features in-place modification <processing_inplace_edit>`
+:ref:`features in-place modification <processing_inplace_edit>`

 ``Default menu``: :menuselection:`Vector --> Geometry Tools`